 13. Airplane Mode Charges Your Mobile Phone Faster

-Once again, this is a theoretical thing and does not work in practical world.
+Once again, this is a theoretical thing and does not work in the practical world.

 Sure, airplane mode disconnects you from all the wireless signals and hence saving battery.
 This ensures faster charging.